rejetto/hfs/README.md

 - `https_port` listen on a specific port.
 Default is 443.
 - `cert` use this file for https certificate.
 Minimum to start https is to give a cert and a private_key.
 Default is none.
 - `private_key` use this file for https private key.
 Default is none.
+- `allowed_referer` you can decide what domains can link to your files.
+Wildcards supported.
+Default is any.
 - `block` a list of rules that will block connections.
 At the moment only `ip` rules are supported.
 E.g.:
     ```
     block: